AdrienC21/abm-financial-data/README.md

 ## Quick Overview

-This project is based on an article written by Simone Alfaranoa, Friedrich Wagnerb and Thomas Luxa : [Estimation of Agent-Based Models: the case of an Asymmetric Herding Model](https://link.springer.com/article/10.1007/s10614-005-6415-1).
+This project is based on an article written by Simone Alfarano, Friedrich Wagnerb and Thomas Luxa : [Estimation of Agent-Based Models: the case of an Asymmetric Herding Model](https://link.springer.com/article/10.1007/s10614-005-6415-1).

 - The idea is to implement the model and to fit the ABM parameters on real financial data using different methods.